 Note 3: The total amount available for financing purposes shall not exceed 40% of lender's net worth.
-Investee whose voting shares, directly or indirectly, owned by the Company is unrestricted by the limitation mentioned above; however, the amount available for financing shall not exceed 100% of net worth of the investee.
+Investee whose voting shares, directly or indirectly, owned by the

+Company is unrestricted by the limitation mentioned above; however, the amount available for financing shall not exceed 100% of net worth of the investee.
+Note 4: The amount was translated into NTD at the exchange rates at the reporting date.

-Guarantees and endorsements for other parties: (ii)
+(ii) Guarantees and endorsements for other parties: